psalm/psalm-vscode-plugin/README.md

 ## Features

-- Runs [Psalm's analysis](https://getpsalm.org) when opening and saving files
+- Runs [Psalm's analysis](https://getpsalm.org) when opening and saving files using the Language Server Protocol for communication.

 ## Contributing